2621 Raymond Drive, St Charles, MO, USA

 Whole Body Cryo Therapy

-WBC involves rapid cooling of a patient’s skin surface temperature.
-Patients step into a cryotherapy chamber that uses nitrogen to cool the air.
-Temperatures can reach below 250 degrees Fahrenheit.
-While this may sound unbearable, patients only stay in the chamber for a maximum time of three minutes.
-The skin temperature drops by thirty to fifty degrees within this time.
+What is Whole Body Cryotherapy?
+WBC involves the rapid cooling of a patient’s skin surface temperature.
+Patients step into a cryotherapy chamber that uses nitrogen to cool the air, reaching temperatures below 250 degrees Fahrenheit.
+While this may sound unbearable, patients only stay in the chamber for a maximum of three minutes, during which their skin temperature drops by thirty to fifty degrees.
+Due to the extreme temperature drop, your body reacts to protect itself by going into survival mode, drawing blood inward to preserve your core.
+This blood picks up nutrients and, upon returning to the rest of your body, disperses them.
+This reaction also triggers the regulatory system and anti-inflammatory responses within the body, similar to the effects experienced after a chiropractic adjustment.

-WBC can help relieve symptoms of many ailments, including both physical and mental conditions.
-Some of the conditions that may benefit from WBC include chronic pain from arthritis, fibromyalgia, and degenerated spinal discs.
-It can even relieve depression, boost immune system response, and reduce chronic fatigue syndrome.
-In addition to medical benefits, WBC works great for fitness.
-Some fitness-related benefits include faster recovery from muscle soreness, increased energy, decreased recovery time from injury, and improved joint function.
+What are the Benefits of Whole Body Cryotherapy?
+WBC can help relieve symptoms of various ailments, including both physical and mental conditions.
+Some conditions that may benefit from WBC include chronic pain from arthritis, fibromyalgia, and degenerated spinal discs.
+It can even alleviate depression, boost immune system response, and reduce chronic fatigue syndrome.
+In addition to its medical benefits, WBC works great for fitness enthusiasts.
+Some fitness-related advantages include faster recovery from muscle soreness, increased energy, decreased recovery time from injury, and improved joint function, much like the benefits gained from integrated physical therapy and cold laser therapy.

-Patients will first strip down to their underwear and socks.
-They will also wear slippers, gloves, a mask, and earmuffs.
-Patients will wear a robe until they enter the cryotherapy chamber.
-The chamber will cool down the air to around 250 degrees Fahrenheit and you will remain in the chamber for two to three minutes.
-When the session is over, your body will begin to warm back up instantly as your blood moves back to your extremities.
-Many patients say they experience a warm and tingly sensation.
-Increased energy levels are commonly experienced within a few minutes.
+What is it like to experience Whole Body Cryotherapy?
+Patients will first strip down to their underwear and socks, wearing slippers, gloves, a mask, and earmuffs.
+They don a robe until entering the cryotherapy chamber, where the air cools to around 250 degrees Fahrenheit for two to three minutes.
+When the session concludes, your body begins to warm back up instantly as blood flows back to your extremities.
+Many patients report experiencing a warm and tingly sensation, and increased energy levels are commonly felt within just a few minutes.

 Copyright © 2025 The Health Centers St. Charles, MO.
 All Rights Reserved.